Our small print

-(4) The Supplier shall notify the Customer of the provision of the delivery item.
+The Supplier shall notify the Customer of the availability of the item ordered.
 The Customer is obliged to collect the delivery item within 14 days from receipt of notification of its availability.
 If the collection does not take place within the set period and the Customer is an entrepreneur, the Supplier may charge storage fees amounting to 0.1 of the net value of the delivery for each day commenced, but no more than 5% of the net value of the delivery.
 The entrepreneur reserves the right to prove that no or only minor expenses were incurred by the Supplier.
 If the Customer is in default of acceptance or culpably violates other obligations to cooperate, the Supplier is entitled to demand compensation for the damage incurred, including any additional expenses.
 The Supplier reserves the right to assert further claims.

-(1) The Supplier shall be liable for material defects vis-à-vis consumers in accordance with the applicable statutory provisions, in particular §§ 434 ff. of the German Civil Code (BGB).
+(1) The Supplier shall be liable for material defects vis-à-vis consumers in accordance with the applicable statutory provisions, in particular §§ 434 ff. of the German Civil Code (BGB)

 § 8 Liability

-(1) The Customer shall have no claims for damages.
+(1) The Customer shall have no claim to compensation for damages.
 Excluded from this are claims for damages by the Customer arising from injury to life, limb or health or from the breach of essential contractual obligations (material obligations), as well as liability for other damages based on an intentional or grossly negligent breach of obligations by the Supplier, its legal representatives or vicarious agents.
 Essential contractual obligations are those which must be fulfilled to achieve the objective of the contract.